 Have all the finances really been considered?

-When considering a financial settlement with a client we break things down into three types of claims.
+When considering a divorce settlement with a client we break things down into three types of claims.
 The capital claims, which mean any properties you own, any shares or policies you have and any savings.
 Make sure you have thought about all of the capital you or your ex may have.

 Then there is the issue of pension value and this includes any private pensions and the state pension which can have an added value.
 Many people are surprised to realise that a pension can be even more valuable than a property, so don’t underestimate the importance of looking carefully into this area.